action.skip

 • Segmentation and whitelisting control applications communicating across different subnets, block lateral threat movement, and assist in achieving regulatory compliance.

-• Threat Prevention, DNS Security, and WildFire services apply application specific policies that prevent malware and stop previously unknown threats from infecting the cloud.
+• Threat Prevention, DNS Security, and WildFire services that apply application-specific policies that prevent malware and stop previously unknown threats from infecting the cloud.

 VM-Series also supports remote user integration with Palo Alto Networks SASE solutions with Prisma Access.
 Prisma Access provides two remote user access connection methods: